Pymble Wise Phone Initiative

 Managed by Pymble

-What makes this phone wiser than a smartphone and safer than a ‘brick’ phone is that it has all the power and potential of a smart phone, without an internet browser or social media apps.
-The apps available on the phone are safe, suitable and determined by the College, in consultation with students.
+What makes the College-managed phones wiser than a smartphone and safer than a ‘brick’ phone is that it has all the power and potential of a smart phone, without an internet browser or social media apps.
+The apps available on phones under the Pymble Wise Phone Initiative are safe, suitable and determined by the College, in consultation with students.

 Customised to your daughter’s age